 10.)
 Chow down, deep-dish style

-Make sure to try Lou Malnati’s Pizzeria on Wells Street, known for their signature crusts.
+Make sure to try Lou Malnati’s Pizzeria on Wells Street, known for its signature crusts.
 Or maybe Pequod’s Pizza on North Clybourn Avenue, where food and drinks are served until late.

 For more than just pizza, head to The Art of Pizza on North Ashland Avenue, where you can eat some carby fresh pasta too.